A German Immigrant Girl Shares Her Adventure

 I thought.
 First, I would write, but a letter might fail to reach them, so I determined to go in person and try to secure the place.
 I did not wish to lose time lest someone should be there before me, so I made arrangements to start on the following day,

 When I arose the following day, I saw, upon looking out, that the sky was overcast with dark, ominous-looking clouds and that a fine, drizzling rain was falling.
 I at first thought I could not go, for I had no umbrella and thought I could not spare the money to buy one.
 Still, remembering that to wait a day might be to lose the opportunity to better my condition, I took a hasty breakfast.
-With my suitcase, in which I had placed the night before my necklace and other effects, in my hand, I started, thinking that by walking rapidly, I might reach the railroad depot without getting very wet.
+With my suitcase, which I had placed the night before my necklace and other effects, in my hand, I started, thinking that by walking rapidly, I might reach the railroad depot without getting very wet.

 But I hoped it would soon pass off; as I rode along began to indulge in a thousand fancies respecting the strange city and people to which I was going and to hope that my days of want and deprivation were over.

 Just before sundown, I reached the city of my destination.
-The rain was over, and I went to a convenient hotel where I procured a refreshing supper, after which I made some change in my apparel and went out in search of the people I wished to see.
+The rain was over, and I went to a convenient hotel where I procured a refreshing supper, after which I made some changes in my apparel and went out in search of the people I wished to see.
 I had no difficulty finding them, but a terrible disappointment awaited me; they had that day engaged a governess.

 Disheartened and wretched, I went back to my hotel with my bright hopes all crushed to the earth.
 If I had been informed of this through a letter, I should not have keenly felt the disappointment.
 Still, now I had seen the genuinely refined and agreeable family in their beautiful advertised home.
 As I compared in my mind a home with them to the life of toil and exposure which I had been living in New York and to which I must now return, the latter looked doubly repulsive.